cruzdariel/faa-schedule-mandate-report/README.md

 - The rolling 3-day ingest functionality is currently disabled (lines 527-528, 535) to maintain the frozen historical dataset
 - Cancellation status is preserved for past flights - once marked cancelled, the status persists in the database
-- The application distinguishes between arrivals and departures based on whether MCO is the arrival or departure airport